JuliaString/InternedStrings.jl/README.md

 ## Motivation and NLP

-In NLP, when looking at a document, a common first task is to break it up into tokens.
+In NLP, when looking at a text document, a common first task is to break it up into tokens.
 Tokenization can often be done simply using `split` or using regex or even bespoke tools such as [WordTokenizers.jl](https://github.com/JuliaText/WordTokenizers.jl).

 There is an issue though: